User comfort is the starting point for design.

 Plamen van Dijk Design Studio designs with a passion for sustainability, circularity and innovation.

-The studio is driven to make a real contribution to reduce our ecological footprint with sustainable designs.
-Among other aspects, sustainability is about responsible and degradable/reusable materials as well as products and materials that last a lifetime.
+The studio is committed to making a real contribution to reducing our environmental footprint through sustainable design.
+Sustainability includes responsible and degradable/reusable materials as well as products and materials that last a lifetime.

 At Plamen van Dijk Design Studio we love natural materials.

-Whenever possible, we like to use materials that are recycled, upcycled or suitable for this purpose due to their composition.
+Wherever possible, we aim to use materials that are recycled, upcycled or have a composition that lends itself to recycling.

-In this way, we contribute to a more sustainable planet with you and breathe new life into many of these materials.
+In this way, we work with you to create a more sustainable planet and breathe new life into many of these materials.

-The Sustainable Development Goals (SDGs) are 17 goals to make the world a better place by 2030.
-The SDGs were agreed upon by countries affiliated with the United Nations (UN), including the Netherlands.
-The goals came about based on global input from organizations and individuals.
+The Sustainable Development Goals (SDGs) are 17 goals that aim to make the world a better place by 2030.
+The SDGs were agreed by countries that are members of the United Nations (UN), including the Netherlands.
+The goals are based on global input from organisations and individuals.

 Time for recycling

-Our design studio works with certified suppliers of sustainable products and materials whenever possible.
+Our design studio works with certified suppliers of sustainable products and materials wherever possible.

 Many of these products such as loose furniture can be recycled or upcycled after use.

-The studio likes to cooperate as much as possible with parties near the project site.
-Time savings, short lines of communication, less traffic, less pollution and, ultimately, faster turnaround provide benefits in several ways.
+The studio likes to work as much as possible with parties close to the project site.
+Time savings, short lines of communication, less traffic, less pollution and, ultimately, a quicker turnaround are benefits in many ways.

-Biophilic design is a concept used within the construction and interior design industries.
-Biophilic design enhances the contact between humans and nature by incorporating elements of nature into the living environment.
+Biophilic design is a concept used in the construction and interior design industries.
+Biophilic design enhances the contact between people and nature by incorporating elements of nature into the living environment.

 Research shows that contact with nature increases happiness and reduces stress.
-It promotes vitality, creativity and encourages encounters between people.
+It promotes vitality and creativity and encourages people to meet.

-We strive to apply biophilic design in our projects.
+We strive to use biophilic design in our projects.

-The obvious application of biophilic design for interior spaces is the addition of plants, but that's just the beginning.
-The use of natural forms, patterns and processes is just as powerful.
-The presence of light, air and water are also conducive.
+The obvious application of biophilic design to interiors is the addition of plants, but that's just the beginning.
+The use of natural forms, patterns and processes is equally powerful.
+The presence of light, air and water is also beneficial.